Last Updated on October 26, 2020 by Sultana Parvin

 In Ayurveda and traditional Chinese medicine have been using cardamom for curing dental problems.

-Cardamom possesses anti-inflammatory and anti-carcinogenic properties.
-Therefore, it is good for muscle and joint pain according to the Ayurveda.
+It possesses anti-inflammatory and anti-carcinogenic properties.
+Therefore, it is good for muscle and joint pain according to Ayurveda.